MohsinRafeeq/Javascript1/README.md

-# Javascript1
+# Javascript
-I built a stylish, responsive portfolio using HTML, CSS, and JavaScript.
+I built a stylish, responsive websites using HTML, CSS, and JavaScript.